-As part of our work to protect red wolves in the eastern U.S., our Red Wolf Campaign seeks to dispel the myth that red wolves are dangerous predators not worth saving.
-Some of these myths are perpetuated by political entities, including the U.S. Fish and Wildlife Service (FWS)—the government agency whose mission is to protect endangered wildlife.
-Other myths have spread in recent years thanks to an aggressive spin campaign initiated by a local real estate developer.
+As part of our work to protect red wolves in the eastern U.S., our Red Wolf Campaign seeks to dispel the misconception that red wolves are dangerous predators not worth saving.
+Some of these misconceptions are perpetuated by political entities, including the U.S. Fish and Wildlife Service (FWS)—the government agency whose mission is to protect endangered wildlife.
+Other misconceptions have spread in recent years thanks to an aggressive spin campaign initiated by a local real estate developer.

 We assembled the following list of common misconceptions about red wolves and the contrary realities.
-These myths represent just some of the barriers to red wolf recovery.
+These misconceptions represent just some of the barriers to red wolf recovery.

 Reality: We know wolves historically inhabited North Carolina, and the available evidence strongly suggests these wolves were a subspecies of red wolf.